 Please refer to the Fees, Charges and Transaction Limits brochure for our current fees and charges, including government fees and charges.
-We may vary fees or charges from time to time.
+We may vary fees or charges from time to time as set out under Notifying Changes.

 What Interest Can I Earn on My Account?